Long-term remote working arrangements have become increasingly common.

 Payments by employers to reimburse employees for reasonable additional household expenses incurred while working under homeworking arrangements are exempt from income tax and NICs provided the employee works at home regularly by agreement.
 HMRC will accept a payment of £6 per week without requiring supporting evidence and may approve a greater amount if there is supporting evidence of the cost.

 If the employer does not reimburse an employee’s additional household expenses, the employee may be able to claim tax relief for those expenses.
-In practice, aside from concessions introduced for tax years 2020-21 and 2021-22 in response to the pandemic, the rules are strict and it is unusual for employees to receive such tax relief.
+In practice, the rules are strict and it is unusual for employees to receive such tax relief.

 Health and Safety